 There's Fort Christain, a seventeenth-century fortress built by early Danish settlers.
 The fortress has housed prisoners, hosted town hall meetings, witnessed religious services, and welcomed court cases.

-While St. John has some history, it doesn’t have as many historical settlements as the other two islands.
+While St. John has some history, it doesn’t have as many historical settlements as the other two islands but it does have plantation ruins.

 St Thomas Vs. St John: Cuisine

 Options for food and drink are abundant on St. Thomas Island.
 Considering it's a tropical paradise, seafood is top-notch.
-Since there's more competition, restaurants charge patrons lower prices, which is every food lover's dream.
+Since there's more competition, restaurants charge patrons lower prices, which can make an impact on your wallet.

-When you head out, you might find some food trucks at famous beaches like Maho Beach, but you’ll have a lot more limited options.
+When you head out, you might find some food trucks at famous beaches like Maho Beach, but that's about it.
 So if you’re hungry, get some food at the entrance before heading out deeper into the protected national park areas.

 Verdict: St Thomas.
 Both offer great food, but you'll have an easier time finding dining options in the main island.